Ostoic/RaidBrowser/README.md

 # Installation and Usage
 As with any other addon, copy the RaidBrowser folder into your %WoW Root%/Interface/AddOns directory.
 When ingame, type /rb to activate the raid browser UI.
-Alternatively, the interface can be accessed by:
+Alternatively, the interface can be accessed as follows:
-1. Opening the social menu
+1. Open the social menu,
-2. Select the raid tab
+2. Select the raid tab,
 3. Click "Raid Browser"

 # Todo